Mikhail Belyayev: Early life and military career

-Mikhail was born in Saint Petersburg on December 23, 1863, to Lieutenant-General Aleksei Mikhailovich Belyaev.
+Belyayev was born in Saint Petersburg on December 23, 1863, to Lieutenant-General Aleksei Mikhailovich Belyaev.
 At an early age, he attended The Third Saint Petersburg Gymnasium.
 In 1885, he graduated from the Mikhailovsky Artillery School, after which he served in several military units and the Imperial Guards.
 He was promoted to lieutenant in August 1890.
 In 1893, after he graduated from the Nikolayev Academy of General Staff, he continued to serve in the Imperial Guards.
 In late November 1893, he was appointed the senior adjutant of the 24th Infantry Division of the 1st Army Corps.
 In January 1897, he was appointed Chief Officer for special assignments of the 18th Army Corps and Chief of Staff of the army corps in early December.
 He rose to lieutenant-colonel in early April 1898.
 From early December 1898, he served in the Military-Scientific Committee of the General Staff as a junior clerk, and rose to senior clerk in April 1901.
 He was also promoted to colonel in the same month.
 In May 1902, he again served in the Imperial Guards, this time commanding a battalion in the Izmaylovsky Lifeguard Regiment.